How To Clean A Mattress

 1. Caring for your mattress starts from day one

-The care of your mattress starts the day it arrives.
-The mattress has been constructed to give you the right level of support and comfort but to get from the factory to you, it has had to be wrapped and moved, perhaps more than once.
+For those who’ve just bought a new mattress and want to make sure they clean it correctly, the care of your mattress starts the day it arrives.
+While the mattress has been constructed to give you the right level of support and comfort, in order to get from the factory to you, it has had to be wrapped and moved, perhaps more than once.

-When it gets to your house, you should take off all the wrapping and let the mattress breathe.
-Mattresses are usually wrapped in polythene, which may encourage the build-up of moisture, so it's wise to let the fresh air circulate your mattress for a while.
+Thus, when it gets to your house, you should immediately take off all the wrapping and let your new mattress breathe.
+Mattresses are usually wrapped in polythene, which may encourage the build-up of moisture, so it's wise to let the fresh air circulate your mattress for a while to freshen it up.

-Carefully done, vacuuming can help to remove dust and debris from your mattress.
-You do need to be careful though, because heavy-handed vacuuming could damage the ticking or outer covering of your mattress.
-This not only compromises the support that the mattress can give you but may also invalidate your guarantee or warranty.
+While not appropriate for all mattress types, when done carefully, vacuuming can help to remove dust and debris from your mattress that may have built up over time.
+You do need to watch how you hoover though, because heavy-handed vacuuming could damage the ticking or outer covering of your mattress.

 How to get stains out of a mattress

-Getting stains out as quickly as possible can not only help keep your mattress looking its best but can also prevent the build-up of bacterial breeding grounds and unpleasant odours.
+Ideally, you want to get stains and dirt out of your mattress as soon as they happen, not only to help keep your mattress looking its best but to also prevent the build-up of bacteria and unpleasant odours.

 How do I sanitise a mattress?